 We sat there nursing our drinks, intently refraining from watching rugby.
-Finally Carl said, “But I do know this friend of mine.
+Finally, Carl said, “But I do know this friend of mine.
 He had something similar happen to him.
-This was just a couple years ago, same situation though.
-In this case he was taking one of his three kids out of the account completely.
-Kid was like twenty-seven, on drugs, had blown up his mom’s van trying to get some kind of insurance pay out.
-Scheme didn’t even make sense, it was the drugs that were the only thing making him think it would work.
+This was just a couple years ago, the same situation though.
+In this case, he was taking one of his three kids out of the account completely.
+The kid was like twenty-seven, on drugs, had blown up his mom’s van trying to get some kind of insurance payout.
+The scheme didn’t even make sense, it was the drugs that were the only thing making him think it would work.

 “So my friend, he was a little more suspicious than Arturo, and he went ahead and called the insurance company a few weeks later, found out the paperwork hadn’t gone through.
 Turns out he had a security camera out at the end of the driveway.
 Had a nice house, and wanted to be able to capture the license plate number of anyone who arrived and left.
 It was all digital and his home security company archived it.
 He gets on the phone to the president of the home security company – a buddy of his, that’s why he went with them.”